 - Plastic connectors – for me this isn’t a negative, I have always used plastic, but some people prefer metal.

-I like that the hose itself has a tight almost like rubber effect on the outer surface of the hose;
+I like that the hose has a double latex core and a high strength polyester silk on the outer surface of the hose which makes it lightweight but durable.

-It is very easy to use and has everything you need supplied apart from a hook or bracket to hang it on when not in use.
+It is very easy to use and has everything you need including a bracket to hang it on when not in use.

 Unlike other brands of expandable hose, there is not big shout out about a guarantee or product satisfaction period..